SelfCareMap

 ☕ Why Skip the Coffee (Sometimes)?

-Coffee gives a quick spike in alertness by blocking adenosine (a chemical that makes you feel tired) and triggering adrenaline.
-But this comes with downsides:
+Coffee gives a quick spike in alertness by blocking adenosine, which is a chemical that makes you feel tired, and triggering the release of adrenaline.
+While this provides an immediate lift, it comes with several biological downsides that can hinder long term productivity.

-Breathwork, on the other hand, regulates your nervous system, increases oxygen flow to the brain and muscles, and stimulates natural energy production—without the crash.
+Breathwork, on the other hand, regulates your nervous system from the inside out.
+It increases oxygen flow to the brain and muscles and stimulates natural energy production without the chemical crash.
+Instead of masking fatigue, breathwork addresses the physiological state of the body, clearing the mental fog and renewing your focus.

 🌬️ Three Breathwork Techniques for Natural Energy

 Try these anytime you feel fatigued, foggy, or in need of a reset.
-Each takes 2–5 minutes and can be done sitting at your desk, on the couch, or even standing in line.
+Each takes 2 to 5 minutes and can be done sitting at your desk, on the couch, or even standing in line.
+To get the most benefit, try to find a quiet space where you can close your eyes and focus entirely on the sensation of the air moving through your body.

 1. Box Breathing (for Focused Calm Energy)